adamwoolhether/NetBox4CentOS8/README.md

 #### 2. Setup Target

-Within inventory, place your target host(s) under a group called `nbhost`.
+Within inventory, place your target host(s) under a group called `netboxhost`.

-Or change `hosts: nbhost` within the playbook to target localhost.
+Or, to install locally, change to `hosts: localhost` and add `connection: local` within each play.

 #### 3. Run the  `installNB.yml`playbook

-Yep, that easy.
+Done.

 ## NOTES: